 Click HERE to find out more!

-A clinical study was conducted to support the safety and effectiveness of the SkinStylus SteriLock® MicroSystem for the treatment of scars on the abdomen.
+A clinical study with 34 patients was conducted to support the safety and effectiveness of the SkinStylus SteriLock® MicroSystem for the treatment of scars on the abdomen.

 A total of 34 subjects completed the study.
 30 of those subjects had a scar located on the abdomen.
 Subjects enrolled in the study included men (5.8%) and women (94.2%) over age 22.
 The study included 12/34 subjects with Fitzpatrick Skin Type (FST) IV – VI.